Arjen Colquhoun

-Arjen Colquhoun (born October 13, 1992) is a former professional Canadian football defensive back who played in four seasons in the Canadian Football League (CFL).
-He was drafted by the Edmonton Eskimos, with their second pick, 17th overall, in the second round of the 2016 CFL Draft.
-He signed with the National Football League's Dallas Cowboys on May 1, 2016 after going undrafted in 2016 NFL Draft, but was part of the team's training camp cuts in August following an injury.
+Arjen Colquhoun (born October 13, 1992) is a Canadian former professional football defensive back who played in four seasons in the Canadian Football League (CFL).
+He was drafted by the Edmonton Eskimos, with their second pick, 17th overall, in the second round of the 2016 CFL draft.
+He signed with the National Football League's Dallas Cowboys on May 1, 2016, after going undrafted in 2016 NFL draft, but was part of the team's training camp cuts in August following an injury.
 He also played for the Toronto Argonauts for one year.
 He played college football for the Michigan State Spartans from 2011 to 2015.

 Early years

-Arjen Colquhoun was born on October 13, 1992 in Windsor, Ontario to Anthony Colquhoun (Father) and Dolly Garbutt Colquhoun (Mother).
+Colquhoun was born on October 13, 1992, in Windsor, Ontario, to Anthony Colquhoun (Father) and Dolly Garbutt Colquhoun (Mother).
 Arjen is the oldest of four children, with two younger brothers and one sister.

-High school career

-W. F. Herman Secondary

 Ranked among the nation's top safeties by Rivals.com (No. 42), Scout.com (No. 61) and Scouts, Inc. (No. 62).
 Arjen was a three-year starter for Coach Harry Lumley at W.F.
 Herman Secondary School in Windsor, Ontario; the same secondary school that produced St. Louis Rams free safety Oshiomogho Atogwe.
 Arjen was selected 2010 Defensive MVP of the Windsor & Essex County Secondary Schools Athletic Association's all-city team.
 He was also named to the Newman Conference all-star team.

 Colquhoun accounted for 2,000 all-purpose yards and 16 touchdowns in 2010, rushed 14 times for 83 yards and contributed three pass break-ups in the Green Griffins' 48-23 victory over Brantford Assumption in the 2010 Ontario Federation of School Athletic Association's Western Bowl.
 His 55-yard gallop set up his own 3-yard TD run vs. London Catholic Central in the OFSAA West Regional championship and scored on runs of 95 and 2 yards vs. Sarnia in the Southwestern Ontario Secondary School Athletic Association's title game.

 Arjen accounted for three scores vs. Villanova, including a 45-yard TD reception.
 He was a two-time all-city selection as a running back in 2008-09.

 As a multi-faceted athlete, Arjen was presented the Royal Arcanum as Essex County's best high school male athlete for 2009-10.
 He played on the 2008-09 basketball team that won the WECSSAA and SWOSSAA championships.
 At the same time, played baseball as an outfielder/pitcher and hit .263 for the Windsor Selects 18U in the Premier Baseball League of Ontario.

 He won three silver medals in the OFSAA track championships (2007 - 400; 2008 - 300 hurdles; and 2009 - 4x100).